SOMA

 The END

 If you’ve made it this far, thank you for reading!
 I appreciate you sticking around and checking out my work.
-If you want to get notified the next time I publish an article, feel to subscribe, it’s free.
+If you want to get notified the next time I publish an article, feel free to subscribe, it’s free.
 And if I didn’t make it clear already, check out SOMA, it’s quite good.
 Also, check out Frictional Games’ other games too while you’re at it!
 Amnesia: The Dark Descent is a certified, horror classic and Amnesia: The Bunker is one of the best modern survival horror games.
 Until next time…

 Subscribe to Sevastromo Station